SERVAIS URTEXT SERIES

 Fantaisie sur des Motifs des Huguenots (Urtext Edition, Piano Version)

-The Fantaisie sur des Motifs des Huguenots de Meyerbeer begins with a solemn, almost funereal introduction based on Urbain’s aria, “Une dame noble et sage.”
-A lighter 6/8 section follows, transitioning to a literal presentation of the aria at bar 60.
-This statement of the theme also appears in the collaborative fantasia with Gregoir.
-A festive polonaise-style variation follows, succeeded by a lyrical slow section based on Raoul’s aria, “Beauté divine enchanteresse.”
-The finale draws on several powerful choral excerpts from the opera: the Chœur des Meurtriers, the Catholic men’s chorus “Abjurez, Huguenots, le ciel l’ordonne,” which includes a brief quotation of “Ein feste Burg,” and the Vision scene “Ah! voyez, le ciel s’ouvre et rayonne.”
-This fantasia is among the shorter fantasias in Servais’s catalogue.
+The Fantaisie opens with a solemn introduction based on Urbain’s aria “Une dame noble et sage,” followed by a lighter 6/8 section and a direct presentation of the aria.
+A festive polonaise-style variation gives way to a lyrical slow section based on Raoul’s “Beauté divine enchanteresse.”
+The finale draws on several dramatic choral excerpts from the opera, including the Chœur des Meurtriers, “Abjurez, Huguenots, le ciel l’ordonne,” and the Vision scene, “Ah! voyez, le ciel s’ouvre et rayonne.”
+It is one of Servais’s shorter fantasias.

 Fantaisie sur deux Airs Russes, Op.
 13 (Urtext Edition, Piano Version)